rails/rails/guides/source/action_mailer_basics.md

 Action Mailer Basics
 ====================

-This guide is all about sending emails from your application.
+This guide covers sending emails from your application.

 After reading this guide, you will know: